4teamwork/ftw.lawgiver/README.rst

 This package is copyright by `4teamwork <http://www.4teamwork.ch/>`_.

-``ftw.lawmaker`` is licensed under GNU General Public License, version 2.
+``ftw.lawgiver`` is licensed under GNU General Public License, version 2.